 Taking the curves west of Fairfax.

-Keith Schmidt, my good friend, was out photographing our train today.
+Keith Schmidt, my good friend from Wisconsin, was out photographing our train today.

 More corn fields.